-In Kensington & Chelsea a rich mixture of large and small organisations and partnerships are hard at work in the local community and seeking to plan future developments in the Borough.
-This includes the Council, the Police, the Health Authority, the Business Community, over 350 tenants and residents' associations, a wide range of voluntary organisations and a large number of informal working partnerships.
+In Kensington and Chelsea a rich mixture of large and small organisations and partnerships are hard at work in the local community and seeking to plan future developments in the Borough.
+This includes the Council, the Police, the Primary Care Trust, the business community, over 350 tenants and residents' associations, a wide range of voluntary organisations and a large number of informal working partnerships.

-The Kensington & Chelsea Partnership was launched in March 2002.
+The Kensington and Chelsea Partnership was launched in March 2002.
 This is an umbrella group that brings together all such organisations and partnerships within the Borough.
-A small Steering Group reports to the partnership, made up of representatives from a number of local organisations including the Council, other key public sector organisations and the Voluntary and Community Sectors.
+A small Steering Group co-ordinates activity within the partnership.
+It is made up of representatives from a number of local organisations including the Council, other key public sector organisations and the Voluntary and Community Sectors.
 It is the Steering Group's aim that where possible, at least half of its members live locally.